Red Flags: Are You Being Emotionally Manipulated?

 • Asking for insight from trusted third parties.
 This can be risky, since manipulative people sometimes recruit outsiders.
 But if you have a spouse, friend, or family member whom you can trust to be objective, they may offer helpful insights.

 Victims of chronic manipulation and emotional abuse may find relief in therapy.
-A therapist can work with you to identify manipulation, break free from an abusive relationship, and reduce the risk of being trapped in a relationship such again.
-In therapy, you’ll develop healthy boundaries and work through any reluctance you have to enforce those boundaries.
+A therapist can work with you to identify manipulation, break free from an abusive or emotionally manipulative relationship, and reduce the risk of being trapped in a toxic relationship again.
+In therapy, you’ll develop healthy boundaries and work through any reluctance or self-doubt you have to enforce those boundaries.

 Families and couples who struggle with manipulation can also find help in therapy.
-A therapist may work with all parties to understand why direct communication is a challenge for them, cultivate healthier communication patterns, and find better ways to get their needs met.
+A mental health professional may work with all parties to understand why direct communication is a challenge for them, cultivate healthier communication patterns, and find better ways to get their needs met.

 Begin your search for a therapist here.